 - Create an inspiring workplace!

-If a company has already started a digital transformation or not, it is crucial for all organizations to think critically about how, in the near and longer term, digitization will impact their businesses, and the skills they would need to retain.
-One important move is to establish consistent workforce plans for companies to help assess the digital skills and resources they already have and will need to achieve their potential goals.
+If a company has already started a digital transformation, it is crucial to think critically about ways that digitization will impact their businesses.
+One important move is to establish consistent workforce plans for companies to help assess the digital skills.

 - Build up the company’s connection.

-Considering that technology needs new ways of working as well as improvements in the overall culture of the company, workers need to be motivated to work differently to keep up with the faster market speed.
+Considering that technology needs new ways of working, workers need to be motivated to work differently.
 Leaders still have vital positions to play by letting go of old habits (for example, command-and – control oversight).
-Since not all leaders would have the expertise to endorse or adopt these changes, dedicated leadership-development initiatives may help both leaders and workers make the required adjustments in mindsets and behaviors.
+Not all leaders could have the expertise to endorse or adopt these changes.
+Dedicated leadership-development initiatives may help both leaders and workers make the required adjustments in mindsets and behaviors.

 - The way you communicate matters!

-Good communication has always been a key success factor in traditional change efforts, and in a digital transformation, it is equally important.
-Organizations need to become more innovative with the tools they use in a digital environment to allow the fresh, quicker ways of working and the speedier changes in attitude and actions that a digital transformation needs.
-One shift is to move away from traditional channels that promote only one-way communication (for example, company-wide emails) and toward more collaborative networks (such as internal social media) that allow for open discussion around the organization.
+Good communication has always been a key success factor in traditional change efforts!
+In a digital transformation, it is equally important.
+Organizations need to become more innovative.
+Especially for the tools they use in a digital environment to allow the fresh, quicker ways of working.
+One shift is to move away from traditional channels that promote only one-way communication (for example, company-wide emails).
+The other is to seek more collaborative networks (such as internal social media).
+This allows open discussion around the organization.
 Another path to effective communication is to create more concise and shorter messages for the employees rather than longer communications.